rr4rr/bw_to_kp/README.md

 - **Batch Processing**: Configurable batch sizes for more efficient processing of large vaults
 - **Comprehensive Logging**: Detailed logging with configurable verbosity
 - **Automatic CLI Installation**: Automatically downloads the Bitwarden CLI if not found in the current directory or system PATH
+- **Incremental Backup Feature**: The tool supports creating incremental backups of your Bitwarden vault using the `--date-since` parameter (--date-since yyyy-mm-dd).
+This allows you to export only items that have been created or modified since a specific date.

 ## Requirements